 Inmates are allowed to make outgoing calls only, and under no circumstances are we allowed to call someone who is incarcerated are incoming calls allowed.
 The normal method of calling is by collect call (cell phones cannot receive collect calls)..

 Common slang terms for a prison include: "the pokey", "the slammer", "the clink", "the joint", "the calaboose", "the hoosegow" and "the big house".
 Slang terms for imprisonment include: "behind bars", "in stir" and "up the river."

 If the person is in a county jail, you can call a county sheriff to find the address & phone number of the facility.
 However, if the person is in a state prison, then you can search online.
 Alternatively, if the person is in a federal prison, you can search online for the ‘Federal Bureau of Prison’s Inmate Locator’.
 Please visit our resource page for free links that will assist you.
 Once you find the correct facility you will want to get the address and phone number as well as the name of the person assigned to serve documents on an inmate.

 Our Process Servers deliver and service legal documents to inmates all the time.
 Since the whereabouts of inmate / defendant is known, serving process is not difficult.
 The main issue with service of process upon an inmate is the amount of time it takes to meet with the inmate.
 As you may know, each correctional facility has its own rules and regulations which we are subject to.
 If we are granted permission to serve the inmate we must be patient, understanding and compliant.
 Most correctional facilities allow process servers to serve inmates, but some do not.
 When we are not granted access or denied for unknown reasons, you will have to contact the local sheriff to assist you.

-Before you hire us, you must contact the facility where the inmate is and verify their rules and regulations of serving legal documents.
+Before you hire us, you must contact the facility where the inmate is located, make sure the inmate is there and then verify the facility rules and regulations for delivering and serving court documents.